DynamoMTL/spree_shipstation/README.md

     $ bundle
     $ bundle exec rake test_app

+You can run tests directly via:

     $ bundle exec rspec spec

+You can also use guard (preferred)

+    $ bundle exec guard

-Copyright (c) 2013 [name of extension creator], released under the New BSD License
+Copyright (c) 2013 Dynamo, released under the New BSD License